googleapis/google-cloud-php/ShoppingCommonProtos/README.md

-# Google Shopping Types for PHP
+# Google Shopping Common Protos for PHP

 **NOTE:** This repository is part of [Google Cloud PHP](https://github.com/googleapis/google-cloud-php).
 Any support requests, bug reports, or development contributions should be directed to